 Duvets - Everything You Need To Know

-In the comfort of the womb, your baby spent a lot of time sleeping.
 They were surrounded by warmth, and lulled by your voice.
 Once born, your baby might sleep for most of the day and it only makes sense to consider these things to buy the best duvet for your baby and don't forget to get a good set of pillows and a quality mattress too!

 It's important to note that babies less than one year old really mustn't be given duvets, as they can pose a risk of both overheating and suffocation.
 However, once a child has passed the 12-month mark, they should be fine with our cot duvets.

 The scale ranges from 1 tog (the coolest) to 15 tog (the warmest).

 • Summer = 1-7 tog